lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 Mpi4py is included as an extension of the SciPy-bundle modules on the ZIH system for all software environments (scs5, ml, hiera(alpha)).

-Please check the SoftwareModulesList for the modules availability.
+Please check the modules availability.
-The availability of the mpi4py in the module, you can check by the `module whatis <name_of_the module>` command.
+The availability of the Mpi4py in the module, you can check by the `module whatis <name_of_the module>` command.
 The `module whatis` command displays short information and included extensions of the